thiagopelizoni/ergast-client-python/README.md

 This is a simple client for [Ergast Developer API](http://ergast.com/mrd/).

+Because of Ergast API is public, sometimes happens timeouts.

+The delay for the informations sometimes is great after the finish of a racing for example.

 # Trying out

 There's a list below that contains all options available to use this library.